NGala540/FrequencyOfClaimsPrediction/README.md

 ## Additional reaserch
 ### Customer segments for which GLM and ML family model predictions differ the most
+Top client segments where model predictions differ the most:
+1. Clients in region R24
+2. Clients aged 68-87
+3. Clients aged 48-57
+4. Clients with a vehicle power of 6

 ### Customers with the highest and lowest risk and their predicted claim frequency for the GLM class model